24 Hours/7 Days a Week

 Common Auto Accident Questions

 When you are involved in an auto accident, you are bound to have many questions.
 Below is a list of commonly asked questions people have after being injured in an auto accident.
-If you do not find the answer to your question here, contact Attorney Gordon Glover for a free case evaluation today at our The Villages 352-205-4495 office or Ocala office 352-484-0775 or contact us online.
+If you do not find the answer to your question here, contact Attorney Gordon Glover for a free case evaluation today at our office in The Villages (352-205-4495) or our Ocala office (352-484-0775), or contact us online.
 Attorney Gordon Glover is available 24/7 for home and hospital visits, and charges no attorney’s fees unless he recovers money for you!
-Q. What do I do if I’m involved in an auto accident?
-1. ...
+Q. What do I do if I’m involved in an...

 Continue reading